-And of course we’ve seen in recent years with different health crazes coming and going that one study will show that a certain food is super healthy, and then the next study will show that this food will kill you.
+We’ve seen in recent years with different health crazes coming and going that one study will show that a certain food is super healthy, and then the next study will show that the same food isn’t.

 Whatever the effect of coffee truly is on heart health, the idea that it is just bad for your heart seems to be unfounded.

-Coffee is black gold, cupped lightning, liquid energy, God’s blessing, morning thunder, the lifeblood of dreams, breakfast of champions, the fountain of youth, and of course so much more.
+Coffee is black gold, cupped lightning, liquid energy, God’s blessing to mankind, morning thunder, the lifeblood of dreams, breakfast of champions, the fountain of youth, and of course so much more.